Teque5/blockzoo/README.md

-# BlockZoo: Convolutional Block Benchmarking Framework
+# BlockZoo

-Given the demise of benchmarks from paperswithcode and the ongoing need to evaluate convolutional building blocks, BlockZoo provides a standardized framework to benchmark and profile these blocks in isolation.
+**BlockZoo** provides a standardized framework to benchmark and profile convolutional blocks in isolation.
 By embedding blocks into a fixed scaffold architecture at different positions (early, mid, late), we can measure block specialization and performance.

+The motivation behind this project was the demise of benchmarks from paperswithcode.

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.2+-ee4c2c.svg)](https://pytorch.org/)